deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Man, you ain't the pretty one.
 The *Major*'s the pretty one."

-Adam's eyes widened a little, his expression became serious and he glanced over Baseball's shoulder.
+Adam's eyes widened a little, his expression became serious and he glanced over BASEBALL's shoulder.

-Baseball shut his eyes. "…He's behind me, isn't he?."
+BASEBALL shut his eyes. "…He's behind me, isn't he?."

 There was a tense moment, then Adam cracked up laughing, and the rest of the crew joined in.
 "Gotcha!"